 Some summer jobs in Greece will provide a place to stay and some food, and if that's the case, surviving on the low wages is at least possible.
 In places like Ios, there are cheap hotels which rent shared rooms to summer workers for 14 Euro or so a night.

-Many summer jobs in Greece are just that - summer jobs.
-Often employers will expect an employee to work literally every day of the summer season, often for ten or twelve hours a day.
+Many summer jobs in Greece are just that—summer jobs.
+Often employers will expect an employee to work literally every day of the summer season, often for 10 or 12 hours a day.

 There are a number of places suggesting that you can take a brief training course with them in Greece at your expense and then go teach English at a job they help you find.
 Some of these are scams, plain and simple.
 There is no shortage of English-speaking people in Greece, and English is taught in the schools starting in third grade.
 Legitimate job opportunities for teaching English are relatively few, and will usually go to credentialed teachers and others with extensive or specialized experience rather than to a young and casual native speaker of English.